deepduggal/Mozingo/readme.md

     color: @blue;

-Use a darker or lighter version of a base color by adding a one of the valid keywords (Dark, Darker, Light, or Lighter) to the variable name:
+Use a darker or lighter color by adding a valid keyword (**Dark, Darker, Light, or Lighter**) to the end of the variable name:

     color: $red;